nullikacademy/custom-lobechat/contributing/Basic/Intro.md

 # Technical Development Getting Started Guide

-Welcome to the OpenGPT technical development getting started guide.
-OpenGPT is an AI conversation application built on the Next.js framework, which integrates a series of technology stacks to achieve diverse functions and features.
-This guide will provide a detailed introduction to the main technical components of OpenGPT and how to configure and use these technologies in your development environment.
+Welcome to the LobeChat technical development getting started guide.
+LobeChat is an AI conversation application built on the Next.js framework, which integrates a series of technology stacks to achieve diverse functions and features.
+This guide will provide a detailed introduction to the main technical components of LobeChat and how to configure and use these technologies in your development environment.

 #### TOC